Why is having an Employee Recognition Program is Important?

 Before launching, make sure you have a plan on how to measure the effectiveness of your program, then tweak things over time to see what works best for your team.

 Get Started and Scale-Up

 That said, you don't have to do everything at once.
 Too often we've seen companies paralyzed by endless strategy meetings that never actually do anything.
-Start by piloting a simple program with a small group or department, then roll it out to the whole company once it's proven and working well.
+Start by piloting a simple employee recognition program with a small group or department, then roll it out to the whole company once it's proven and working well.
 After a few months, try adding new components to the program.
 This is Agile HR!